jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 {{< img src="/photos/meta/fairy.jpg" alt="" cap="Faeries are 'devatas' in Hinduism." >}}

-We categorize the beings in our Elemental Zoo into Five:
+We categorize the beings in our Elemental Zoo into Five just as the biological life is organized into kingdoms, genus, species, etc:

 Layer | Indian Class Name | Paracelsus Name
 --- | --- | ---